 Portugal, officially the Portuguese Republic, lies along the Atlantic coast of the Iberian Peninsula in southwestern Europe.
 It is the westernmost sovereign state of mainland Europe and is bordered by Spain.
 Its territory also includes the Atlantic archipelagos of the Azores and Madeira, both of which are autonomous regions with their regional governments.
 Portugal is a founding member of NATO and entered the European Communities (EC) – now the European Unions (EU) – in 1986.
-The country’s GDP contracted by 3.29% in 2020.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in Portugal.

 Euro (€, EUR)

 The approximate time for sharing the contract with an employee in Portugal is 5 business days assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.

 The normal working period cannot exceed eight hours a day and 40 hours a week.

 Employers and employees may by agreement provide for an increase in the normal daily working period for up to two hours and the weekly working period for up to 50 hours, not counting the overtime work provided for reasons of force majeure.
 In a week whose working duration is less than 40 hours, the reduction may be up to two hours a day or, if agreed, in days or half days, without prejudice to the right to meal allowance.